 3.4 New and amended standards adopted by the Company

-The following amendments to accounting standards became effective for annual periods beginning on or after January 1, 2020.
-The adoption of these revised standards by the Company did not have a material impact on its condensed consolidated interim financial statements.
+The following amendments to accounting standards became effective for annual periods beginning on or after January 1, 2021.
+The adoption of these revised standards by the Company did not have a material impact on its consolidated financial statements.